April 09 2021 – Diana L

 Black Ceylon teas make delicious blends bringing out unique flavors such as:

 - Hibiscus Ceylon Black tea with layers of fruit flavors and spiced aroma

 - Mango Madness with the subtle flavor of a perfectly ripened mango with a juicy texture

 - Irish Breakfast a blend of two full-bodied loose leaf black teas: Ceylon with the citrus notes and Assam tea with the malty underscore

 - Ginger & Peaches with the soft warmth of ginger, sweet ripe peaches and apricots

-- Twisted Raspberry, a blend of sweetly tart and jammy red raspberries creating a balanced astringency, and sweet, slightly dry finish.
+- Black Raspberry tea, a blend of sweetly tart and jammy raspberries creating a balanced astringency, and sweet, slightly dry finish.

 How is Ceylon tea made?